vvraj00480-debug/venditera/readme.md

 ---

-*Built with ❤️ using Python · Pandas · Scikit-learn · Streamlit*
+*Built with ❤️ using Python · Pandas · Scikit-learn · Streamlit and a bit of guidance from chatgpt.*